readingbat/readingbat-template/README.md

 ## Content Specification

 Specify ReadingBat content with a ReadingBat-specific Kotlin DSL.
-Using the DSL requires very little knowledge of Kotlin.
+Using the DSL does not require in-depth knowledge of Kotlin.

 ReadingBat supports challenges written in 3 languages: Python, Java and Kotlin.